Timilehin-bello/cycloneNFT/README.md

 - `http-proxy-middleware`: It stands between the sender and the recipient and can also modify an incoming request before it's eventual handler receives it.

 - `ipfs-http-client`: A JavaScript client for talking to a js-ipfs node.

+- `next`: it's a flexible React framework that gives you building blocks to create fast web applications.

+- `react`: it implement a render() method that takes input data and returns what to display

+- `react-dom`: it provides DOM specific methods that can be used at the top level of a web app to enable an efficient way of managing DOM elements of the web page

+- `react-dropzone`: It's an HTML5-compliant React component for handling the dragging and dropping of files.

+- `react-icons`: It helps you add icons (from all different icon libraries) to your React apps.
+It delivers the icons to your app as components so they're easier to work with, and it lets you style them so they're consistent with the overall style of your app.

+- `web3modal`: It's an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.

+## Dev Dependencies

+- `@nomicfoundation/hardhat-toolbox`: It bundles all the commonly used packages and Hardhat plugins for development in Hardhat.
+- `hardhat`: A development environment that helps in testing, compiling, deploying, and debugging dApps on the Ethereum blockchain.

+# License

+This project is licensed under Grandida License - see the LICENSE.md file for details.